 You will get a clear insight into the causes once you’ve gone through our Types of Hernia section.

-According to experts, multiple types of hernia exist in the medical field.
+According to experts, multiple types exist in the medical field.
 Some of the most common types are listed below:

 It occurs when tissue pushes through a weak spot in the groin muscle and is commonly found in men.

 It occurs when intestines, fat, or fluid pushes through a weak spot in your belly.
-If you’re suffering from this type of hernia, you may notice a bulge near the belly button or navel.
+If you’re suffering from this type, you may notice a bulge near the belly button or navel.

 It’s different from other hernia types because, in this type, your stomach starts bulging through the diaphragm and into your chest.

-According to reports, an inguinal hernia is the most common type making up to nearly 75% – 80% of cases around the world.
+According to reports, an inguinal one is the most common type making up to nearly 75% – 80% of cases around the world.

 If your hernia shows negligible symptoms, the doctors prefer waiting and monitor your condition consistently.
-However, it can be fatal if you’re suffering from a femoral hernia.
+However, it can be fatal if you’re suffering from the femoral type of hernias.

 In the else case, when your hernia does show a certain symptom, the following treatment options are undertaken:

-A cut is made on your body at the location of the hernia, and the tissue is set back in place, while the weakened muscle is stitched back.
+A cut is made on your body at the location of the disease, and the tissue is set back in place, while the weakened muscle is stitched back.

 To conduct this hernia surgery, doctors make tiny incisions on your body instead of cutting outside the groin/abdomen regions.
 The tiny incisions are large enough to allow surgical tools to penetrate within your body and complete the hernia laparoscopic surgery procedure.